nut-codes/nut-codes.github.io/details.md

 Currently the only other extended codes represent serving sizes and serving descriptions (TBD).

+Future extended codes could include information about allergens and dietary restrictions such as vegetarian, vegan, kosher, halal, etc.

 ### Extended Code Dictionary

 | Code | Nutrient       | Minimum Representable Mass |